FLIGHT OF THE PHOENIX (2004)

 The “human cargo” along for the ride are a somewhat eclectic

-group of misfits and colourful strangers: we have the chef of the
+group of misfits and colorful strangers: We have the chef of the

-drill site, a rich and snobby executive, a group of grunt labour, and the
+drill site, a rich and snobby executive, a group of grunt labor, and the

 mysterious and enigmatic presence of one insecure passenger named Elliot,